 Every Arizona nonprofit corporation should prepare minutes of all meetings of the members and directors.
 The minutes should be approved by the appropriate parties, signed and added to the corporate minute book along with copies of the notices of the meetings sent to the members and directors.
 Actions of members taken without a meeting must be approved by members holding at least a majority of the voting power, unless the articles of incorporation, bylaws or Arizona law require a different amount of voting power.
 Actions of directors taken without a meeting must be evidenced by resolutions signed by all of the directors.

-I wrote the above article to explain how to form an Arizona nonprofit corporation because I know that a lot of people will not hire an experienced attorney to form their corporation.
-My goal in writing the article was to give these people some useful information about how to form an AZ nonprofit corp.
+We wrote the above article to explain how to form an Arizona nonprofit corporation because we know that a lot of people will not hire an experienced attorney to form their corporation.
+Our goal in writing the article was to give these people some useful information about how to form an AZ nonprofit corp.

 Do you really want to save a little money, but risk having to explain to your board of directors and corporate officers and perhaps donors that you screwed up the formation of THEIR nonprofit corporation?
 Do you want to save money but open yourself up to possible embarrassment, criticism and potential liability?